 Armed with those facts, you’re well on your way to thinning the ranks.
 The next question is, how much do you weigh?

-No, you don’t have to tell us, but you do need to keep that number in mind, and one of the first things you look at as you begin your quest of finding the right office chair is the amount of user weight it supports.
+No, you don’t have to tell us, but you do need to keep that number in mind.
+One of the first things you look at as you seek to find the right office chair is the user weight it supports.

 The good thing about the numbers you collect via the measurements above and your weight is that specific chair models are binary.
 They’ll either fit with the parameters these measurements create or won’t.